simospsaraftis/informatics-and-computer-engineering-thesis/README.md

 ## Description

 This repository contains code developed for my diploma thesis: Usage of Machine Learning Techniques for Medical Image Analysis in Order to  Assist in the Diagnosis of COVID-19 Infection.
-Three convolutional neural networks were trained to be able to segment COVID-19 lesions found in chest CT scans.</br></br>
+This code trains convolutional neural networks be able to segment COVID-19 lesions found in chest CT scans.</br></br>

 ## Models Trained